Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Introduction

 \section{Introduction}

-The existence of cold dark matter (CDM) is supported by numerous astrophysical and cosmological observations that demonstrate its gravitational interactions.
+The existence of cold dark matter (CDM) is supported by numerous astrophysical and cosmological observations that demonstrate its gravitational interactions \cite{dmevidences1,dmevidences2,dmreview}.
 All evidence is compatible with 85\% of the matter in the universe being composed of DM.
-Nevertheless, the precise nature of DM particles remains unknown, prompting extensive research in the field of particle physics \cite{dmreview,cdm,hdm,wdm,theories}.
+Nevertheless, the precise nature of DM particles remains unknown, prompting extensive research in the field of particle physics \cite{cdm,hdm,wdm,theories}.
 One of the main DM candidates is the Weakly Interacting Massive Particle (WIMP).
 Due to the WIMP miracle \cite{paradigm} and since different theories that extend the standard model propose particles with the WIMP properties, WIMPs are rendered as a highly promising candidate \cite{wimp}.

 To date, the most studied scenario considers a weak interaction between WIMPs and nucleons.
 Nonetheless, because there is no compelling evidence of WIMP detection in the results from multiple direct detection experiments utilizing different detector materials, as well as the increasingly stringent constraints on the WIMP-nucleon cross section and WIMP mass \cite{cresst,darksidewimpnucleon,LZ,xenon1tmigdal}, studies of alternative models are encouraged \cite{boosted,milli,dp,axion}.
 One such alternative involves interactions between WIMP-like cold DM and electrons \cite{wimpelectronandnucleon}, which could be detected in modern low threshold detectors.
-This is particularly relevant in the context of sub-GeV WIMPs, where increased sensitivity to this interaction is anticipated.
-Given that the largest unexplored region pertains to sub-GeV WIMPs, the WIMP-electron scattering is a viable and appropriate scenario.
+This is particularly relevant in the context of sub-GeV particles, where increased sensitivity to this interaction is anticipated.
+Given that the largest unexplored region pertains to sub-GeV WIMP-like DM, the search for the scattering of this light DM and electrons is a viable and appropriate scenario.